Operation Accountability: Participants

-Violations of the laws of war
+War crimes

 According to Human Rights Watch and other human rights organizations, both sides in the conflict violated the laws of war by attacking civilian targets.

-During the week-long operation, Israel bombarded thousands of houses and buildings resulting in 3-400,000 civilians being displaced from southern Lebanon with 150,000 arriving in Beirut.
+During the week-long operation, Israel bombarded thousands of houses and buildings resulting in 300,000–400,000 civilians being displaced from southern Lebanon with 150,000 arriving in Beirut.
 Of the ninety towns and villages attacked fifty-five were heavily damaged.
 Israeli forces also destroyed much Lebanese infrastructure and civilian targets, such as major electricity stations and bridges, and have been accused of failing to take adequate measures to minimize civilian casualties, and may have used weapons inappropriate for the environment.

 Hezbollah retaliated with rocket attacks on Israeli civilian targets, though it inflicted significantly fewer casualties.
 They were also accused of hiding small arms in civilian houses.

 Ultimately, Israel declared that it attacked Hezbollah targets only to pressure Hezbollah to stop attacking Israeli civilians – while Hezbollah declared similar motive for their attacks along with liberating of Southern Lebanon.